Dirk Koetter: Jacksonville Jaguars

 In 2007, Koetter accepted the position of offensive coordinator for the Jacksonville Jaguars of the National Football League (NFL).
-In his first year in the NFL, Koetter had immediate success, setting Jaguars franchise records for total points scored and yards gained while helping the Jaguars to an 11–5 record.
+During his first year in the NFL, Koetter had immediate success, setting Jaguars franchise records for total points scored and yards gained while helping the Jaguars to an 11–5 record.
 In his five seasons with the Jaguars, the team cumulatively ranked third in the NFL in rushing yards over that time span in addition to having the NFL's leading rusher in Maurice Jones-Drew in 2010.

 Atlanta Falcons

 On January 15, 2012, Koetter was hired as the offensive coordinator for the Atlanta Falcons.
-On January 2, 2013, the team signed him to a contract extension that ran through the 2014 season after they finished the 2012 season with a league-best 13–3 record and the top seed in the NFC.
+On January 2, 2013, the team signed him to a contract extension that ran through the 2014 season after they finished the 2012 season with a league-best 13–3 record and the #1-seed in the NFC.
 The Falcons appeared in the NFC Championship Game at the end of the season but lost 28–24 to the San Francisco 49ers, who had made their first Super Bowl in 18 years, despite a 17–0 second quarter lead.